Harkelion/Tera-Skills-Cast/README.md

 /8 list save               : create two .json, one of the rotation the other one of the average animation skills of the target

 ```
+for yourself only work when you are in combat / for other's player work anytime

 (still in progress)

 Contact Discord : Harkelion#8888